d4ndox/mnp/README.md

 ## How to set up a payment

-Three ways to monitor a payment.
+Two ways to monitor a payment.
 You start by listing all subaddresses and decide which address to use.
 (index 0 = Primary Address).